Traffic Ticket Lawyer in Tampa

 - 24 points within 36 months, your driver’s license may be suspended for one year

 The point system is one of the important reasons why you should contest every traffic ticket.
-Over time, if you lose track of the points on your license, you could abruptly lose your driving privilege.
-Here’s a brief look at some of the most common traffic violations in Florida.
+Over time, if you lose track of the points on your license, you could abruptly lose your driving privileges.
+The five-year timeframe also means it takes a significant amount of time for points to fall off of your license.
+Even if you have gone months without any tickets, one infraction could cost you your license if you are close to the points total.

 A third conviction for driving without a valid license is a felony conviction that may be penalized with a maximum fine of $5,000 and a maximum prison term of five years.

+The most common noncriminal moving violation in Hillsborough County is running a red light camera, and this traffic offense made up approximately 34 percent of all tickets in 2024.
 Police officers aggressively enforce the rules about stop signs and red lights for one powerful reason.
 Traffic deaths and serious injuries happen when drivers illegally roll through stop signs and red lights.

 However, if you are ticketed for running a stop sign or a red light, don’t pay the ticket.
 Fight it.
 If you admit guilt and pay the fine, three points will be placed against your driver’s license, and your auto insurance rates will climb.
+There are strategies your attorney can use to fight these tickets, whether you were caught on a red light camera violation or an officer witnessed you going through the red light and pulled you over.

 If you operate a vehicle in a manner that shows disregard or negligence for your own safety and/or the safety of others, you may be ticketed for reckless driving.
 Depending on the details of the case, reckless driving may be charged as a felony or as a misdemeanor.